 You define key protection and authorization settings with the CNG Configuration Wizard on the Key Protection Setup screen.
-For more information about the CNG Configuration Wizard, see the User Guide for your HSM.
+For more information about the CNG Configuration Wizard, see Register the nShield CNG CSP.

 The options on this screen that are relevant to key protection and authorization are: